 Sunday Brunch at Ottley’s Plantation Inn

-What better setting for a decadent Sunday Brunch (US$36) than a former 16th century sugar plantation, now an historic resort?
+What better setting for a decadent Sunday Brunch (US$36) than a former 16th-century sugar plantation, now a historic resort?
 Within the walls of the old sugar factory, you’ll find the lovely Royal Palm Restaurant which serves an excellent Sunday Brunch.
 To begin we were offered a tempting selection of tropical fruits, pastries and homemade cakes washed down with either rum punch or champagne mimosa.
 This was followed by my main course, Baked Banana – toasted Coconut French Toast stuffed with mascarpone cheese, pineapple-papaya salad and guava-cinnamon syrup.
 So good.
 You can read more about Ottley’s and their Sunday Brunch in my review on Boutique Travel Blog.

 Vegetarian and Vegan, Ital Creations